 - Panting excessively of normal

-After these symptoms, in the long run, a dog may eventually develop symptoms of calcinosis cutis.
-A condition where excess calcium accumulates on the top layer of the skin, causes open sores, is not treatable and definitely not curable and is a massive point of discontentment.
+After these symptoms, a dog may eventually develop symptoms of calcinosis cutis.
+A condition where excess calcium accumulates on the top layer of the skin, causes open sores, is not treatable and not curable, and is a massive point of discontentment.

-It should be noted to not confuse Cushing’s with Hypothyroidism.
-When the body produces less thyroid hormone resulting in hair loss, gaining of weight, lethargy, dry skin amongst others.
+It should be noted not to confuse Cushing’s with Hypothyroidism when the body produces less thyroid hormone, which causes hair loss, weight gain, lethargy, and dry skin, amongst others.

 What are the treatment options for the common types of Cushing’s disease?

-The two common types of Cushing’s are Adrenal and Pituitary glands.
-For the tumors on adrenal glands which cause Cushing’s disease, a major abdominal surgery whereby they need to remove the entire tumor and make sure it has not spread to other parts.
+The two common types of Cushing’s are the Adrenal and Pituitary glands.
+For the tumors on adrenal glands that cause Cushing’s disease, a major abdominal surgery requires removing the entire tumor and making sure it has not spread to other parts.
 In that case, surgery would be successful in removing the entire tumor.

-Surgeries are offered unadvised due to the graveness of it and the complications that it can cause.
+Surgeries are offered unadvised due to the graveness of it and the complications that they can cause.
 Medicinal treatment is mostly followed.
 Pituitary tumors are more complex than adrenal tumors.
-They are way complicated and difficult to treat.
+They are way complicated to treat.

-Since surgery is only advised on very few cases, medicinal treatment is the only option for you to alleviate some misery of your pets.
+Since surgery is only advised in very few cases, medicinal treatment is the only option for you to alleviate some misery of your pets.
 Even the medicinal treatment leaves a lot to be desired.
-The treatment is not very effective to alleviate the troubles.
+The treatment is not very effective in alleviating the troubles.
 This calls for a more holistic or natural treatment to help the canines.

 Nutritional therapy helps allay cortisol levels, which reach extreme highs in dogs with Cushing’s disease.